 Too often we vacate the idea of “speaking up” about a difficult encounter we’ve struggled with or currently struggle with.
 We cower to the idea of becoming vulnerable to someone else’s opinion of us if we would happen to open-up regarding a particular situation that seems less than favorable to ourselves and society.

-One of my most disconcerting memories occurred when I was just a few years over the legal drinking age.
+One of my most disconcerting memories occurred when I was just a few years over the legal drinking age, the summer of 2007.
 Little did I know at the time it would serve as a humbling experience and a much-needed building block for my faith to grow a few years later…

 Not as a regular practice, my husband and I found ourselves at the local bar in our small town one evening.
 After visiting with the bar crowd and finishing off too many alcoholic beverages the night grew later and eventually the music shut down as well as the bar.
 With an invitation to an after-bar gathering and thinking we had more party left in us, we accepted the offer.